sodadata/docs/soda/quick-start-prod.md

 Refer to [complete install instructions]({% link soda-library/install.md %}) for all supported data sources, if you wish.

-## Connect Soda to a data source and platform account
+## Connect Soda to a data source and Soda Cloud account

 To connect to a data source such as Snowflake, PostgreSQL, Amazon Athena, or Big Query, you use a `configuration.yml` file which stores access details for your data source.

-This guide also includes instructions for how to connect to a Soda platform account using API keys that you create and add to the same `configuration.yml` file.
-Available for free as a 45-day trial, a Soda platform account gives you access to visualized scan results, tracks trends in data quality over time, enables you to set alert notifications, and much more.
+This guide also includes instructions for how to connect to a Soda Cloud account using API keys that you create and add to the same `configuration.yml` file.
+Available for free as a 45-day trial, a Soda Cloud account gives you access to visualized scan results, tracks trends in data quality over time, enables you to set alert notifications, and much more.

 1. In the directory in which they work with their dbt models, the Data Engineer creates a `soda` directory to contain the Soda configuration and check YAML files.
 2. In the new directory, they create a new file called `configuration.yml`.
 3. In the `configuration.yml` file, they add the data source connection configuration for the PostgreSQL data source that contains the AdventureWorks data.
 The example below is the connection configuration for a PostgreSQL data source.
-The `soda_cloud` configuration connects Soda to your platform account; leave it blank for a moment.
+The `soda_cloud` configuration connects Soda to your account; leave it blank for a moment.
 Access the <a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/soda/configuration.example.yml" target="_blank">example file</a>.
 See a complete list of supported [data sources]({% link soda/connect-athena.md %}).
 ```yaml
 data_source soda-demo:
         type: postgres